 The reason why we can find these stable colonies of cetaceans in our waters throughout the year is especially due to three factors:

-* Calm waters. * The average water temperature ranges between 18 and 20 degrees Celsius. * The depth of these waters, which averages 1,500 meters between the Island of Tenerife and the Island of La Gomera and whose maximum depth is approximately 2,400 meters.
+Calm waters, an average water temperature that ranges between 18 and 20 degrees Celsius and a water depth which averages 1,500 meters between the islands of Tenerife and La Gomera and whose maximum depth is approximately 2,400 meters.

 All of these factors make these waters very rich in organic matter, fish, and -especially- squid and other cephalopods, also being able to find specimens of giant squid, which is the favourite food of the sperm whale (Physeter macrocephalus).
 The abundance of food, combined with the factors previously described, allows pilot whales (Globicephala macrorhynchus) and bottlenose dolphins (Tursiops truncatus) to live in our waters throughout the year, and for many years.
 In addition to these two species, which are commonly seen in these waters, we can also find some of the following specimens with a good amount of frequency: